EtherealEngine/etherealengine-docs/docs/manual/01_install/050_advanced/index.md

 > If you find errors with mediasoup:
 > - Follow the [Mediasoup Installation](https://mediasoup.org/documentation/v3/mediasoup/installation/) instructions
 > - Check that your version of python is up to date: `python --version`
-> - Make sure that the path where you installed Ethereal Engine has no whitespaces
+> - Make sure that the path where you installed iR Engine has no whitespaces

 ## 2. Start the MySQL database
 Make sure you have a MySQL database installed and running.
 Our recommendation is `MariaDB`.